tyleragreen/gtfs-graph/README.md

 `npm start`

+### Advanced Usage

+Command-line options are available for `lib/server/index.js` to customize a run.

+`--system` will load the server for only a single specified system.
+Default: all.
+`node lib/server/index.js --system MBTA`

+`--verbosity` will run the server at the specified verbosity.
+Default: info.
+`node lib/server/index.js --verbosity verbose`

 ### Special Thanks

 Many thanks to [Jason Park](https://github.com/parkjs814) for the inspiration for this project.
 Check out his [Algorithm Visualizer](http://algo-visualizer.jasonpark.me/)!